cn-uofbasel/PiCN-systemd-service/README.md

 * Adjust the path in the downloaded files to the location of PiCN

-* Adjust the user in the downloaded files (optional, recommended)
+* Add a new user `picn` which runs the PiCN instances: `useradd --system picn`.
+Alternatively, you can set `User` in the downloaded file to an existing user (not recommended).

 ## Usage